Discover Career Opportunities

 Know Your Rights

-Once you’ve determined which treatment program will work best for you, it is a good idea to know what your rights are as an employee.
-There are laws in place that can ultimately protect your career as you seek treatment.
-These laws include the Americans with Disabilities Act (ADA) and the Family Medical Leave Act (FMLA):
+After selecting the treatment program that best suits your needs, it’s important to understand your rights as an employee.
+There are laws designed to protect your career while you seek treatment, including the Americans with Disabilities Act (ADA) and the Family Medical Leave Act (FMLA).

 Talk to Your Employer